darryllawson/SublimeTWiki/README.md

 To install this package, you have three options:

-1. *Not yet available, hopefully coming soon!* Use [Sublime Package Control](http://wbond.net/sublime_packages/package_control) to install the TWiki package.
-This is definitely your best option.
+1. Use [Sublime Package Control](http://wbond.net/sublime_packages/package_control) to install the *TWiki* package.
+This is your best option.
 2. Use git to clone the repository.
 For example, on OS X: `git clone git://github.com/darryllawson/SublimeTWiki.git ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/TWiki`
 3. Download a zip of the repository from https://github.com/darryllawson/SublimeTWiki/archive/master.zip, and extract that as a directory named TWiki in your Sublime Text Packages directory.

 ## It's All Text!
 Firefox plugin

-If you use Firefox, you can use the [It's All Text!](https://addons.mozilla.org/en-US/firefox/addon/its-all-text/) add-on to easily edit HTML textareas in Sublime Text.
+If you use Firefox, you can use the [It's All Text!](https://addons.mozilla.org/en-US/firefox/addon/its-all-text/) add-on to easily edit HTML text areas in Sublime Text.
 To configure it:

-1. Right click in a textarea in Firefox, and select It's All Text > Preferences.
+1. Right click in a text area in Firefox, and select It's All Text > Preferences.
 2. Set the Editor field to the path of your `Sublime Text 2` executable.
 3. Add `.twiki` to the front of the File Extensions list (which is comma separated).

 ## QuickCursor

-If you are using Safari on OS X, you can use the now freely available [QuickCursor](http://www.hogbaysoftware.com/products/quickcursor) app to easily edit HTML textareas in Sublime Text.
+If you are using Safari on OS X, you can use the now freely available [QuickCursor](http://www.hogbaysoftware.com/products/quickcursor) app to easily edit HTML text areas in Sublime Text.
 To configure it, open its Preferences and add a Custom Bundle ID of `com.sublimetext.2`.
 I also configure an Option-Command-E global shortcut.

 ## Scopes names